William Holden: Early life

 Holden was born William Franklin Beedle Jr. on April 17, 1918, in O'Fallon, Illinois, son of Mary Blanche Beedle (née Ball; 1898–1990), a schoolteacher, and her husband, William Franklin Beedle Sr. (1891–1967), an industrial chemist.
+He had two younger brothers: Robert Westfield Beedle (1921–1944) who was killed in action in World War II, and Richard P. Beedle (1924–1964).

 His family moved to South Pasadena when he was three.
 After graduating from South Pasadena High School, Holden attended Pasadena Junior College, where he became involved in local radio plays.

 Career

 Paramount

 Holden appeared uncredited in Prison Farm (1939) and Million Dollar Legs (1939) at Paramount.

 A version of how he obtained his stage name "Holden" was given by George Ross of Billboard in 1939: "William Holden, the lad just signed for the coveted lead in Golden Boy, used to be Bill Beedle.
 And here is how he obtained his new movie tag.
 On the Columbia lot is an assistant director and scout named Harold Winston.
 Not long ago, he was divorced from the actress, Gloria Holden, but carried the torch after the marital rift.
 Winston was one of those who discovered the Golden Boy newcomer and who renamed him—in honor of his former spouse!"